Web-learning/Web-learning/README.md

 ## My favourite projects
 Educators and technologists from all over the world are welcome to contribute to these projects :earth_africa:
 ### The Open Umbrella
+You can improve your online course.
 You can make this project better doing the following.
 You might ...
 * discover the project [Open Umbrella](https://weblearning.co.za/umbrella/)
 * engage and annotate by using [Hypothes.is](https://hypothes.is/)
 * share this work with department colleagues, personal learning networks [Substack](https://weblearning.substack.com)
 * lead and assist with a community of Ed / Techies who are unfurling the open umbrella on GitHub ([GitHub.com/web-learning](https://github.com/Web-learning/Open-Umbrella))

 ### mliteracy
+You can become mobile literate and learn about computational thinking with your mobile phone.
+You might ...
+* discover the

 ## How could you assist? :bellhop_bell:
 There are many ways.
 They will reveal themselves as you begin your journey.
 But the best pace to start is by visiting the sites themselves.